 A co-worker had to climb the tree to help bring Valentine down.
 A doctor on the scene then stabilized him so he could be moved to the hospital.

 Luckily, the sharp blade missed the vital carotid artery by less than a centimeter, instead cutting into muscle and soft tissue.
-Dr.
+Dr. Christine Toevs, director of trauma at Allegheny General Hospital in Pittsburgh, where Valentine was treated, said, “This kind of injury could usually cause major damage or sever the spinal cord, esophagus, or airway.”

 The wound required 30 stitches, but Valentine, who was alert and talking throughout the incident, is expected to make a full recovery.